decred/dcrdocs/docs/glossary.md

 An interface a user interacts with via the command line - often referring to a CLI wallet, which is operated using various tools and commands.

-#### Confirmations
+#### Confirmation

-The number of blocks that have been mined on top of the block when a transaction was made; more confirmations gives greater finality or confidence that the transaction will remain in the Decred blockchain.
+A transaction is confirmed when it has been included in a block that has been verified by the network (added to the blockchain).
+Each additional block added to the blockchain reconfirms all transactions in all previous blocks.
+The number of times a transaction has been confirmed (i.e. the number of blocks that include the transaction) is used as a measure of confidence that the transaction will remain in the blockchain.
+For example. a wallet or other service may requre a certain number of confirmations before it considers a transaction to be valid.

 #### Consensus rules